 Answer: As you will probably see, one of the most significant areas of our website is a 500+ page Trainers Manual in Conflict Resolution.
-You can click on this link or get at it from the Home page.
+The second chapter, called CR Trainers Manual – Running CR Courses includes a bibliography at the end at p.
+14.

-Answer: We are so delighted that you are finding the handouts useful.
-All the handouts are now available as one .pdf file.
-The quality is now much higher as they have been digitised.
-Click the following link on our website to get to it: Handout Masters
+Answer: We are so delighted that you find the handouts useful.
+All our handouts are available as one .pdf file.
+Click the following link on our website to get to them: Handout Masters

 Answer: Yes, absolutely.
 You must include credits to Conflict Resolution Network and our full contact details in order not to breach copyright.
 If you adapt the materials for your purposes, you must add the words “adapted from…” to these credits.